 - A food-processor dressing emulsifies the avocado into a creamy, pourable consistency instead of chunky guacamole

-While the chicken rests, you've got just enough time to blend up the cilantro avocado dressing.
-It's creamy, tangy, and vibrant green — the kind of dressing that makes you actually excited about eating a salad.
-Then you just pile everything into a bowl, lay those gorgeous chicken slices on top, and drizzle away.
+While that chicken rests, you blend up the cilantro avocado dressing.
+Creamy, tangy, the most vibrant green — this is the kind of dressing that makes you genuinely excited to eat a salad.
+Not kidding.
+Then just pile everything into a big bowl, lay those beautiful sliced chicken strips on top, and drizzle generously.
+Nobody is showing restraint with this dressing.

 How It Comes Together